MileHacker Logo

 • Thorough research and direct communication with specific venues or tour operators before your trip confirm accessibility.

-• Not all public buses are wheelchair accessible, and taxis cannot enter the main village.
+• Not all public buses are wheelchair accessible, and taxis cannot go into the main village.

 • For language learning on the go, Babbel can be a helpful tool.